sharner/notecalc/documents/sdss_preso/appendix_sides.md

 # Soren Harner Bio Long

-Soren is a data scientist working in computer vision, natural language, probablistic programming, and big data.
-He took over RC2AI after his father Jim Harner passed away and seeks collaborators in data science education.
-In his 25 year career, Soren held executive product leadership roles in companies such as Atlassian, BigCommerce, and MuleSoft.
-He is also CTO at LayerJot, a computer vision company in Healthcare.
+Soren is a data scientist working in computer vision, natural language, and big data.
+In this talk, Soren is representing RC2AI, a company founded by his father, Jim Harner, who passed away earlier this year.
+In his 25 year career in software, Soren has held executive product leadership roles in companies such as Atlassian, BigCommerce, and MuleSoft.
+He is currently CTO at LayerJot, a computer vision company active Healthcare.
 Soren has a MSCS with an AI specialization from Stanford University.
 ---

 # Brian's Presentation and Book